-Predict resubstitution response of tree
+Predict resubstitution labels of classification tree

 label = resubPredict(tree)

 [label,posterior,node] = resubPredict(tree)

 Value is the corresponding value.

 Name must appear inside quotes.
 You can specify several name and value

 pair arguments in any order as

 Matrix or array of posterior probabilities for classes

 Find the total number of misclassifications of the Fisher iris data for a classification tree.